parcio/haura/docs/src/betree/design.md

 `root` node messages are received.

 Once passed, the tree propagates the message down the tree until it reaches a leaf node where the message will be applied.
-Though this, might not happen instantaneously and multiple buffers (`ChildBuffer`s) might be encountered which momentarily hold the message at internal nodes.
+This might not happen instantaneously, though, and multiple buffers (`ChildBuffer`s) might be encountered which momentarily hold the message at internal nodes.
 This way we avoid additional deep traversals and might be able to flush multiple messages at once from one buffer node.